ga-wdi-lessons/mongoose-intro/readme.md

 $ npm install mongoose --save
 ```

-The first thing we need to do is require mongoose in our project and open a connection to the test database on our locally running instance of MongoDB:
+The first thing we need to do is require mongoose in our project and open a connection to the test database on our locally

 ```js
 var mongoose = require('mongoose');